Adolescent pre-exposure prophylaxis (PrEP)

 Your child’s doctor can help you determine whether PrEP is right for them.
 If your child is sexually active or uses injected drugs, PrEP offers protection to keep HIV from taking hold and/or spreading.

-• Is PrEP covered by most insurance?
+• Isadolescent pre-exposure prophylaxis (PrEP) covered by most insurance?

 Most private and state Medicaid plans cover PrEP.
 Private insurance may also cover its use.
-Check with your employer or insurance company to determine whether your child is eligible for coverage under your plan..
+Check with your employer or insurance company to determine whether your child is eligible for coverage under your plan.